pedroj/MS_Network-Sampling/MS/maintext/maintext_interaccum.md

 $$S_{Chao}= S_{obs} + \frac{S_1 (S_1 −1)}{2(S_2 +1)}$$

+Another frequently used alternative is the Chao2 estimator,  $S_{Chao2}$ [#Gotelli:2001uo], which has been reported to have a limited bias for small sample sizes [#Colwell:1994vt][#Chao:2005wp]:

+$$S_{Chao2}= S_{obs} + \frac{S_1^2}{2S_2}$$

-A plot of the cumulative number of species recorded,  $S_n$, as a function of some measure of sampling effort (say, $n$ samples taken) yields the species accumulation curve or collector's curve [#Colwell:199vt].
+A plot of the cumulative number of species recorded,  $S_n$, as a function of some measure of sampling effort (say, $n$ samples taken) yields the species accumulation curve  (SAC) or collector's curve [#Colwell:1994vt].
 Such a curve eventually reaches an asymptote converging with $S_{est}$.
+In an analogous way, interaction accumulation curves (IAC), analogous to SACs, can be used to assess the robustness of interactions sampling for plant-animal community datasets [#E31/2562][#Jordano:2009c][#Olesen:2011a].

 ### Sampling interactions
 Now let's consider the situation with samples of interactions.
 When we sample interactions in the field we record the int presence of two species that interact in some way, i.e., a frugivorous pigeon visits a fruiting tree and detaches and ingests the fruit.
 For example, Snow and Snow[#Snow:1988iu] recorded an interaction whenever they saw a bird "touching" a fruit on  a plant.
 In a similar way interactions between pollinators and plants are tallied by recording any visit of a pollinator entering a flower and touching the androceum and/or the gyneceum.
 We observe and record feeding observations, visitation, occupancy, presence in pollen loads or in fecal samples, etc., to accumulate pairwise interactions, i.e., lists of species partners and the frequencies with which we observe them.
+Therefore, estimating the sampling completeness of plant–animal interactions for the whole network, requires estimating the number (richness) of distinct pairwise interactions accumulated as sampling effort is increased, pooling the data for all plant and animal species.

 Sampling interactions requires filling the cells of an interaction matrix with data.
-The matrix is a 2D representation of the interactions among $A$ animal species (rows) and $P$ plant species (columns).
-An interaction matrix $AP$ consists of an array of zeroes or ones, or an array of zeroes and numbers- if the data are quantified.
+The matrix, $AP$,  is a 2D representation of the interactions among $A$ animal species (rows) and $P$ plant species (columns) [#E31/2562][#Bascompte:2014to].
+An interaction matrix $AP$ consists of an array of zeroes or ones, or an array of zeroes and numbers- if the data (interaction frequencies) are quantified.
 These figures illustrate the values of the pairwise interactions visualized in the $AP$ matrix.

 We need to define two basic steps in the sampling of interactions: 1) which type of interactions we sample; and 2) which type of record we get to document the existence of an interaction.